IFRCGo/ecv-toolkit/app/_disease/disease-02_en.md

 -	What sanitation facilities (including communal latrines) are available?
 Do people use them?
 -	What hand-washing facilities are available (at households, in markets, etc.)?
 Do they have soap?
 - Where are the local health facilities and services?
 (Include traditional and community carers.)
 - What are the community’s habits, practices and beliefs about caring for and feeding sick people?
-Do women continue to breastfeed babies and infants when they are sick?
+When babies and infants are sick, do women continue to breastfeed them?
 - Is a social mobilization or health promotion programme in place?
 - What are the community’s habits, practices and beliefs about hygiene, sanitation and water?
 - Which sources or channels of information do people use most?